craftcms/docs/docs/commerce/1.x/docs/adjusters.md

 The above fields are the only things that an adjuster should adjust.

-In effect, this allows the system to use the total of the adjustment models 'amount' plus the total of the purchasable salePrice * qty, to get to the same value at the order `totalPrice`.
+In effect, this allows the system to use the total of the adjustment model’s `amount` plus the total of the purchasable `salePrice * qty`, to get to the same value at the order `totalPrice`.
 This is what we do when building the `ItemBag` we send to the gateways.

 ## Example 1